jennjoyce/learning-journal/Discussion03.md

 13) Pop over to your URL and see if your changes updated.
 Sometimes updating can take a minute so don't stress.

-## Other tidbits and factoids I learned from the video:
+## Other tidbits and factoids I learned from the video and Module 3:
 *  Craig likes coffee, Craig does not like blisters.
 Break in your hiking boots well before you agree to eating lunch w/ the CEO of Codefellows.
-*  GitHub is like a shared Google drive among employees, a collection of people can access code files and make changes
+*  GitHub is similar to a shared Google drive among employees, a collection of people can access code files and make changes
-*  A-C-P is a really fancy and complicated way of saving something on the Cloud
+*  A-C-P is a really fancy and complicated way of saving something on the Cloud.
+A-C-P means: Add, Commit, Push.
 *  To make a check mark on MD use this: `[x]`
+*  Delta V instructors are extremely fast and helpful!

 ## Comments/Questions/Concerns I hope to have answered in the next videos and classes:
 *  What's the benefit of using VS on my computer vs working in the Cloud?
-    *  Currently I think I prefer using the Cloud b/c I can push that little preview button and see immediate changes in how things looks.
+    *  Currently I think I prefer using the Cloud b/c I can push that little `preview` button and see immediate changes in how things looks.
 *  What happens if I use the cloud but I need to update my local files?
     *  I am guessing this is where `pull`, `fetch`, and `merge` come into play?
 *  What happens if you don't want someone messing w/ your code on Github?
 Do you just make your repository private?
 For instance I have a friend who works for a company that is in    a lawsuit over some open source software.
 They make software for the insurance and financial industry....Surely not everything is up for grabs?
 *  Is there a preview button on VS code?
 I really want to see how things look before I commit to them.
+It's making me nervous not to see what the front side looks like. git